 Like many things, our first thoughts about it are often not true.
 But if we continue to look into it, we find the truth about it.
 And as we do that collectively, this evolution of ideas expresses as changes within culture.

-Notable Welfare in BC, Canada is presently $710 a month, enough for a room in the worst shared accommodation in Vancouver, with about $100 left for food, phone and transportation - nearly impossible to live on.
-Contrast that with Canada's Prime Minister's pension: after just 4 years in office, he will get $175 000 a year for the rest of his life, regardless of whether he was good for the country or not.
+Notable: Welfare in BC, Canada is presently $710 a month, enough for a room in the worst shared accommodation in Vancouver, with about $100 left for food, phone and transportation - nearly impossible to live on.
+After just 4 years in office, Prime Minister Trudeau will get $13 000 a month, for the rest of his life, like all Ministers in Canada.